Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • run the deployed system

-An expandable disk represents the system disk with the capability to auto expand the disk and its filesystem to a custom disk geometry.
-This allows deploying the same disk image on target systems with different hardware setup.
+An expandable disk represents the system disk with the capability to automatically expand the disk and its filesystem to a custom disk geometry.
+This allows deploying the same disk image on target systems with different hardware setups.

-The following example shows how to build and deploy such a disk image based on openSUSE Leap using a QEMU virtual machine as the target system:
+The following example shows how to build and deploy an expandable disk image based on openSUSE Leap using a QEMU virtual machine as a target system:

 $ sudo kiwi-ng --type oem system build \